Brookfield Farmers' Market

 Farmers' Market Today

-Today after nearly two decades of operation, the market is thriving.
+Today after over two decades of operation, the market is thriving.
 It has become not only a place where residents can purchase Wisconsin grown products, but has also become a Saturday meeting place for many of the residents.
 It is a Saturday morning ritual for many people and also draws customers from surrounding communities as well as Brookfield.
 The market provides quality Wisconsin grown products at a reasonable price.
 Many of the vendors have been at the market for well over 10 years.
-The market continues to grow under the direction of Ms. Bobbi Harvey, who has held the position of Market Manager for the last 18 years.
+The market continues to grow under the direction of Ms. Bobbi Harvey, who has held the position of Market Manager for the last 22 years.

 Market & More